codingforpleasure/customized-workspace/Ubuntu/useful-resources/blender.md

 Description | Hotkey
 ------------|-----
-Focus on object in the horizon | click on the object and press period key `.` Add Object | `Shift+A`
+Move and orbit | press down the Middle button mouse Focus on object in the horizon | click on the object and press period key `.` Add Object | `Shift+A`
 Search Bar | `F3`